Back to Resources

 Getting regular feedback from patients and staff is critical.
 Although some complaints are inevitable, most patients appreciate streamlined communication.
 Making communication easy typically results in more positive feedback.

 Ultimately, the focus should remain on patient needs.
-Effective communication starts with understanding what patients care about most and helping them achieve their goals.
+Effective patient communication starts with understanding what patients care about most and helping them achieve their goals.
 For example, a low-income patient population may prioritize affordable services, while a high-end dermatology office’s patients may prioritize professionalism and personalized service.

 To understand patient needs better, consider: